-5.5 There are three allocations in close proximity to the SAC (see Map 4) and these are:

-- Site ref 610, approximately 22 dwellings;

-- Site ref 426a: approximately 15 dwellings;

-- SAD Site 379: approximately 18 dwellings.

-- 5.6 These are all separated from the SAC by agricultural land and site 426a is also screened from the SAC by the village of Wheaton Aston.
-Nonetheless all three sites are within 1.5km of the SAC and at stage in the assessment it is not possible to identify whether there are hydrological links between the allocations and the SAC.
+- 5.39 There are two allocations in close proximity to the SAC (see Map 4) and these are: - Site ref 426a: approximately 15 dwellings; - SAD Site 379: approximately 18 dwellings. - 5.40 These are all separated from the SAC by agricultural land and site 426a is also screened from the SAC by the village of Wheaton Aston.
+Nonetheless both sites are uphill from the SAC and within 1.5km of the SAC and there could be direct hydrological links between the allocations and the SAC.
 There are potential risks that the sites might have direct run-off onto the SAC (e.g. diffuse pollution, surface run-off via ditches etc.) or could disrupt the springs and hydrology of the SAC.
-Without further checks it is not possible to rule out adverse effects on the integrity of the SAC, however the risks seem low.

-- 5.7 The water cycle study (JBA Consulting, 2020) recommends a phase 2 study with checks on water quality for SSSIs, checks of flood risk from additional foul flow and further water quality modelling.
-This may provide the necessary evidence to complete the assessment or it may be that specific policy wording is required for the sites identified, such that development is dependent on specific requirements being met and checked at project-level HRA.
+The risks are however relatively low and can be addressed at project level through site design and the incorporation of Sustainable Urban Drainage Systems (SuDs).
+Policy NB1 ensures general compliance with the Habitat Regulations and Policy NB7 provides the necessary confidence that development can only proceed where water quality issues have been addressed including appropriate consideration given to sources of pollution and appropriate SuDS measures.